6 ways to reduce MVP app development costs

 That’s because the sooner in the development cycle you find a bug, the cheaper it is to fix.

-Cost of bugs
+Cost of defects

 And the cost of fixing bugs can be up to 100x higher post-launch.